"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

-- Lessen the signs and symptoms of moderately to severely active Crohn's disease (CD) in adults who have not been helped enough by usual treatments.
+- Lessen the signs and symptoms of moderately to severely active Crohn's disease (CD) in patients who have not been helped enough by usual treatments

-What should I tell my doctor before starting treatment with CIMZIA?
+What should I tell my healthcare provider before starting treatment with CIMZIA?

 CIMZIA may not be right for you.
-Before starting CIMZIA, tell your doctor about all of your medical conditions, including if you:
+Before starting CIMZIA, tell your healthcare provide about all of your medical conditions, including if you:

 - have or have had any type of cancer.

 - have seizures, any numbness or tingling, or a disease that affects your nervous system such as multiple sclerosis.

 - are scheduled to receive a vaccine.
 Do not receive a live vaccine while taking CIMZIA.

 - are allergic to any of the ingredients in CIMZIA.
 See the end of this Medication Guide for a list of the ingredients in CIMZIA.

 - are pregnant or planning to become pregnant.
 It is not

 known if CIMZIA will harm your unborn baby.
 Tell your healthcare provider right